gwu-libraries/sfm-ui/docs/credentials.rst

 Twitter
 ^^^^^^^
 Twitter credentials can be obtained from `https://apps.twitter.com/ <https://apps.twitter.com/>`_.
+It is recommended to change the application permissions to read-only.

 Weibo
 ^^^^^